rimamei/Lampung-Dictionary/README.md

 # Lampung - Indonesia Dictionary

 Welcome to the Lampung Dictionary repository!
 This project is about providing a digital dictionary of the Lampung language interface and api.
-Explore the unique linguistic heritage of this region in just a few clicks.

 ### Technology used